 The most interesting part was those rooms that are usually left for the priests and workers of the church.
 However, here you can see all the back rooms behind the main hall!

 After exploring the cathedral you can climb up to the tower of the cathedral.
-It is very unique as it is standing separately from the church.
+It is very unique as it stands separately from the church.
 Most often you see the tower connected to the church.

 The tower was also built in a place where there was a minaret of a mosque.
 This is something very typical you can see all over Andalusia.